 With an MS mic setup, central sound sources will be solidly on-axis for the mid mic.
 That will tend to improve the sound quality for those central sources.
 Now, in some cases we’re talking about quite subtle differences in quality.
 I’ve often used XY setups for recording voices and other point sources, and the quality is fine.
 Also, expensive mics tend to sound less bad off axis – Schoeps are very good for this.
 Nevertheless, if quality in the centre is paramount, then MS may be worth considering – subject to the important points about sound quality below.

-Reason for using an MS mic setup #2.
-If practicality and portability are important.
-Think about the single-shank stereo mics that are portable enough for field recording: Rode NT4, Audio-Technica BP4025, Shure VP88, Sennheiser 418, Audio-Technica BP4029, Sanken CSS5.
+2. If practicality and portability are important.
+Look at some of the single-shank stereo mics that are portable enough for field recording: Rode NT4, Audio-Technica BP4025, Shure VP88, Sennheiser 418, Audio-Technica BP4029, Sanken CSS5.
 Apart from the first two, these are all MS mics.
-Equally if you’re doing stereo with two separate mics, MS has an advantage over other setups in terms of portability, because in this configuration the mic bodies are in line, so you can fit them into a single windshield.
+And if you’re doing stereo with two separate mics, MS has an advantage over other setups in terms of portability, because in this configuration the mic bodies are in line, so you can fit them into a single windshield.
 With full size microphones, most other stereo techniques require separate windshields for each mic because of the way the mics have to be positioned, at an angle to each other or spaced apart.
 Having two windshields is quite a lot to cart around, and requires stereo mounting bars or dual mic stands.
-An MS setup is much more portable for a single person moving around on the hoof, which is what most field recordists do.
+An MS setup is much more portable for a single person moving around on foot, which is what most field recordists do.
 You can mount one mic on top of the other using back-to-back clips, put them in a single Rycote windshield blimp, and hold that in your hand or mount it on a boom.

 The classic Sennheiser MKH30/MKH40 pair works this way.
 Wildlife recordist Geoff Sample once said that he uses a 30/40 pair pretty much exclusively, and his recordings are magnificent.
 You can also use other mics in the mid position, such as the MKH50 which has a tighter super-cardioid pattern, or a shotgun like the MKH60, though I’ve never used either of these.
 These mics are very expensive, but if you’re on a budget you can hire them.
-I’ve loaned 30/40 pairs from the Warehouse in Edinburgh and Glasgow before.
-Richmond Film Services in London also have them.
+I’ve loaned 30/40 pairs from The Warehouse in Edinburgh and Glasgow before.

 The first is that there is a discernible ‘sound’ to the Schoeps MS setup versus other Schoeps setups, and I like it – though others might not.
-A couple of years ago Jonathan Prior and I rented out a load of different Schoeps capsules so we could compare different stereo setups.
+Some years ago Jonathan Prior and I rented out a load of different Schoeps capsules so we could compare different stereo setups.
 Comparing MS with XY, for instance, both are coincident, and in theory should record a similar size and shape of field.
 But I can definitely hear a difference.
 Subjectively, I prefer the MS, but that may because I am familiar with it.
 To me, the XY sounds a bit flat somehow, whereas the MS has an airiness around the sides that I like.
-It’s very solid in the middle, and then lighter stretching to the far left and right edges of the field.
-Have a listen and see (or rather hear) what you think:
+It’s very solid in the middle, and then sounds ‘lighter’ stretching to the far left and right edges of the field.

 Looking at the data for these mics, the figure of 8 capsule has a gentle roll off in the low end below 200 Hz, dipping to -6dB at 50Hz, which might be responsible for this slight airiness in the sides.
 The cardioid capsules also roll off at the low end but only to -3dB at 50Hz, half as much.
 More generally, I would guess that the physics of making a figure of 8 versus a cardioid are different, and both will be different from an omni, so there is bound to be some sonic influence from that, even where a manufacturer is trying to get a consistent signature ‘sound’ across their range of capsules.

-(For the record, if bass response is your priority, then by far the best setup we tried was omnis in spaced pairs.
+(For the record, if low frequency response is your priority, then by far the best setup Jonathan and I tried was omnis in spaced pairs.
 Schoeps data says these are ruler flat down to 20Hz, and in our tests the low end was way more extended than any of the directional setups.
 There was loads of sub in there – not hyped or beefed up, just present.)

 The second thing to say is that many single shank MS mics, such as the Sennheiser 418 and AT4029, tend to have a shotgun as their mid capsule, because they are designed for applications where shotguns are useful, such as film or TV.
 Now, again this is very subjective, but I am not the biggest fan of the sound of shotguns, especially for soundscape recording.

 With a shotgun, you get strong directionality at middle and upper frequencies but that comes at a price: a certain kind of nasal, closed quality, and boominess in low frequencies, particularly noticeable indoors (though I have yet to hear the Schoeps CMIT 5 shotgun, which is designed to minimise these issues).
 Most shotgun mics are designed to pull voices out of cluttered backgrounds, and therefore they often work well with voices, but less so for other kinds of sources.
 The Sennheiser 416, for example, is an industry standard mic for TV and film work because it accentuates certain frequencies that help voices cut through, but as a result it has a strong sonic character that is far from flat or transparent.
-There is a great rant here about that: http://www.coreyburton.com/sennheiser.html The side capsules used in shotgun-based MS mics may not be the best either.
+The side capsules used in shotgun-based MS mics may not always be the best either.
 The Sennheiser 418, for example, has a reputation for having a noisy side capsule.

-Of course, lots of great field recordists use shotgun-based MS mics, because they are light, practical to carry around, they fit in a single windshield, they tend to be weatherproof, they record in stereo, and the shotgun element can be used to focus in on point sources of interest: birds, squeaky gates, water gurgling in drains, footsteps and so on.
+Of course, lots of great field recordists use shotgun-based MS mics, because they are light, practical to carry around, they fit in a single windshield, they tend to be weatherproof, they record in stereo, and the shotgun element can be used to focus in on point sources of interest.
 Peter Cusack told me he uses a 418 because of its practicality, despite the sound quality not being ideal.
 So I wouldn’t count them out automatically, but a bit of caution might be advisable if you want to record soundscapes and your focus is on sound quality.
 On a project some years ago I used both an Rode NT4 XY mic and a hired Senn 418 to record school soundscapes, and I was surprised at how much I preferred the NT4, given that the 418 cost over three times as much.

 That said, I’d choose my Schoeps MS rig over the NT4 for pretty much everything.
-It is especially good for what I would call ‘environmental ethnography’, interviewing people in situ, where I want the best possible rendition of both the voice and the wider sonic environment.
-As an example, here’s a clip of Peter Cusack, recorded in Berlin, using the Schoeps MS setup.
+It is especially good for interviewing people in situ, where I want the best possible rendition of both the voice and the wider sonic environment.